carriegale2710/employee-creator/front-end/README.md

 - Used top-down TDD to define backend before connecting to frontend.
 - Write up basic tests before coding to understand functionality, entity shapes & edge cases.
+- Break up app into simplified components.
+- Reuse the same presentational for component for both editing and creation functions.

 ### Techstack